pomponchik/skelet/README.md

 To do:

-- [ ] The ability to set a callback to change any of the fields + a mutex to a mutable field to ensure thread safety)
+- [ ] The ability to set a callback to change any of the fields
 - [ ] Checking fields for conflicts
 - [ ] Secret fields
 - [ ] The ability to disable type checking for a class through class arguments